Henry Christmas: Works

-Christmas translated Augustin Calmet's Phantom World (1850), Christoph Martin Wieland's ‘Republic of Fools’ (1861, 8vo), and other writings.
-He edited works including Samuel Pegge's ‘Anecdotes of the English Language’ (1844), the ‘Works of Bishop Ridley’ (1841), and the ‘Select Works of Bishop Bale’ (1849), the last two for the Parker Society.
+Christmas translated Augustin Calmet's Phantom World (1850), Christoph Martin Wieland's Republic of Fools (1861), and other writings.
+He edited works including Samuel Pegge's Anecdotes of the English Language (1844), the Works of Bishop Ridley (1841), and the Select Works of Bishop Bale (1849), the last two for the Parker Society.

 Numismatics

-Christmas had a reputation as an English numismatist.
+Christmas collected British, Saxon, and English silver and copper coins, and also specimens of the Scotch, Irish, and Anglo-Gallic series.
 From June 1844 till 1847 he acted as joint honorary secretary of the Numismatic Society of London, and madecontributions to the Numismatic Chronicle (Old Series).
 He also compiled part of a work on British copper currencies: a few copies were printed in 1864, but were never published.
 Portions of the text and the wood-blocks of coins prepared for Christmas's work were by H. Montagu in Copper, Tin, and Bronze Coinage of England (1885).
-Christmas collected British, Saxon, and English silver and copper coins, and also of specimens of the Scotch, Irish, and Anglo-Gallic series.
 His collection was sold by auction at Sotheby's from 1 February 1864.